apache/mxnet/example/extensions/lib_subgraph/README.md

 block.hybridize(backend=None, clear=True, **kwargs)
 ```

 The `hybridize` function prepares the HybridBlock to be converted into a backend symbol.
 The `backend` argument is a string that identifies which backend that will partition the model. `**kwargs` are other user-specified options (as a Python dictionary of strings mapped to strings) that will be passed to the backend partitioning APIs.
 The `clear` argument defaults to `False`, so it will chain optimizations together.
-If you want to clear clear any previous optimizations done on the block, set `clear` to `True`.
+If you want to clear any previous optimizations done on the block, set `clear` to `True`.
 The actual partitioning takes place during the forward pass.
 If you want to use `hybridize` to chain multiple optimizations, be sure to execute a forward pass after each call to `hybridize`.

 If you just want to partition the HybridBlock but not run a complete forward pass, you can use the `optimize_for` API that combines the work done in the `hybridize` API with part of the work done in the forward pass.